MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 > Deleting the multi-app configuration removes the user lockdown profiles that the assigned access feature created.
 However, it does not revert all the policy changes.
 To revert these policies, you have to reset the device to the factory settings.

 ## Plan the kiosk deployment

+When planning your Kiosk you'll need to be able to answer the following questions.
+Here are some decisions to think about while reading this page and some considerations for these questions.
+1. Who will be using your Kiosk, and what [type of account(s)](hololens-identity.md) will they be using?
+    - This is a decision you have likely already made and shouldn't be adjusted for the sake of your Kiosk, but will affect how the Kiosk is assigned later.
+1. Do you need to have either different Kiosks per user/group or a Kiosk not enabled for some?
+    - If so, you'll want to create your Kiosk via XML.
+1. How many apps will be in your Kiosk?
+    - If you have more than 1 app, you'll need a multi-app Kiosk.
+1. Which app(s)?
+    - Please use our list of AUMIDs below to add any In-Box apps in addition to your own.
+1. How do you plan to deploy your Kiosk?
+    - If you are enrolling device in MDM then we suggest using MDM to deploy your Kiosk.
+    - If you are not using MDM then deployment with Provisioning Package is available.

 ### Kiosk mode requirements